Asbestos Exposure Lawyer

 Asbestos has been used in thousands of products and in numerous workplaces.
 By the early 1900s, scientists and medical professionals began noticing a large number of early deaths and lung problems in asbestos mining towns and asbestos cloth factories.
 Great Britain made asbestosis a compensable work-related disease by the 1930s; the U.S. followed about 10 years later.

-By 1928, it was well established in medicine, science and industry that asbestos dust released from any asbestos-containing product caused asbestosis; by 1944 lung cancer; by 1960 mesothelioma; and by 1965 various other cancers.
-Yet, asbestos was not removed from most products until the 1970s and 1980s, and remains in some products even today.
+By 1928, it was well established in medicine, science, and industry that asbestos dust released from any asbestos-containing product caused asbestosis; by 1944 that it caused lung cancer; by 1960 that is caused mesothelioma; and by 1965 that it caused various other cancers.
+Yet, asbestos was not removed from most products until the late 1970s and 1980s, and still remains in many products even today.

 History of Asbestos Use